Post-Workout Carbs - Do You Really Need Them?

 ATP is responsible for muscle contraction and many other functions in the body.
 If you get this replaced faster, you can recover faster.
 But how much faster?
 Probably not enough to concern ourselves with, but every little bit helps.

-We can also argue that as long as your macronutrient intake is equal, for example, if you are set to eat 200g protein, 200g carbs and 100g fat during the day, that as long as you meet those goals, your results will be very similar if not the same.
-Science backs this as well, as contradictory as it is the our first point.
+We can also argue that as long as your macronutrient intake is equal, for example, if you are set to eat 200g protein, 200g carbs, and 100g fat during the day, that as long as you meet those goals, your results will be very similar if not the same.
+Science backs this as well, as contradictory as it is our first point.

 That’s the thing about science.
 One study will never be enough to end an argument, but it gets us that much closer to a more educated opinion.

-One study published in the Journal of the International Society of Sport Nutrition showed that protein alone is as effective as protein plus carbohydrate when it comes to repairing or building muscle.
+One study published in the Journal of the International Society of Sports Nutrition showed that protein alone is as effective as protein plus carbohydrate when it comes to repairing or building muscle.
 It helps in aiding the stimulation of protein synthesis and might also help you recover between training sessions.
 In this study, they demonstrated gains were similar but recovery was slightly better when carbohydrate was combined with protein.

 What does this mean for you and your carb intake?

 For this article, we focus on post-workout and not the rest of the day.

 As a person who looks beyond the gains and into the realm of long-term health, I don’t like the long-term deleterious health effects of spiking insulin regularly.
 It also makes me feel tired and lethargic about 45 minutes after the post-workout carb influx.